totalhack/zillion/README.md

 ### Executing Reports

 The main purpose of `Zillion` is to execute reports against a `Warehouse`.
-We'll show you how to initialize a `Warehouse` in a bit, but at a high level you will be crafting reports as follows:
+You'll see how to initialize a `Warehouse` in a bit, but at a high level you will be crafting reports as follows:

 ```python